 Does your draft look good?

 Yes, it is a lot of hard work to write a paper by compiling all your research data and figures but once you are done writing the first draft, you have to put in double the effort and crucially review your draft for any textual or scientific errors.
 Once you are done reviewing the first draft, send it to your project supervisor for further review and edits.
 It is very important to have more than one person editing a document before sending to the publishers.
 Now, you have to discuss any form of corrections and ideas to decide what more to include or omit from your draft.
 After finalizing the draft, follow the process of ‘review and edit’ again.
 Before submitting the paper, pay attention to the formal requirements of the journal and decide on the corresponding author.

 Once you are done with your side of the edits, it’s time to submit the paper for publication in your selected journal.
 Once you have submitted your paper, it is time to receive an acknowledgment for the same and wait for the journal reviewers to go through and send their valuable comments regarding acceptance or rejection.

 Once submitted, the editor and reviewers of your selected journal read and evaluates the manuscript on novelty, methodology, hypothesis, and reasoning, and scientific relevance, to be accepted for publication.
 This is mostly a one-time process for which, once the manuscript is sent back, you need to discuss the points of the reviewers with your supervisor and accordingly re-edit the manuscript before sending it back.
 At times, this process repeats twice or thrice in case the research is very vital to the scientific community and should be published.
-Finally, the editor decides on the outcome of your research paper and either approves it or rejects it.
+Finally, the editor decides on the outcome of your biomedical research paper and either approves it or rejects it.